Kowts/cs50p_final_project/README.md

 pytest
 ```

-## Acknowledgments
+## Credits

-- Thank you CS50 Team for providing the content and the ways to learn this course.
+- To the CS50 Team for the comprehensive content and effective learning methods offered in this course.
-- Thank you professor [David C. Malan](https://github.com/dmalan) for all the lectures.
-Really amazing!
+- A special thanks to Professor [David C. Malan](https://github.com/dmalan) for his engaging and insightful lectures - truly exceptional!

 ## References